keystonejs/keystone-classic/test/e2e/README.md

     is in the field type definitions, since the fields know better about their contained path elements.
 So please try not to add assertions anywhere else in page objects as doing so may have subtle pitfalls.

-http://localhost:4444/selenium-server/driver/?cmd=shutDownSeleniumServer
+if you get an error about selenium already running just use the link below http://localhost:4444/selenium-server/driver/?cmd=shutDownSeleniumServer

+Be carefull about keystone based projects running at the same time as the 2e2 test